-Here are answers to commonly asked questions following the passage of a new abortion law in Texas earlier this year.
+Here are answers to commonly asked questions following the passage of a new abortion law in Texas in 2021.

 As of September 1, 2021, a new Texas abortion law (SB 8) restricts abortions after fetal heartbeat can be detected.
 A fetal heartbeat may be detected by vaginal ultrasound between 5 ½ to 6 ½ weeks from the first day of the last menstrual cycle. *

 In Texas, once a heartbeat has been detected, abortion is prohibited, regardless of gestational age.